 Layer one complete.

-I then lined up the second stencil matching the flowers to where it fit with the already painted branches.
+Then I lined up the second stencil matching the flowers to where it sat on top of the painted branches.

-With a base coat of the pink, seeing it start to come together.
+With a base coat of pink, seeing it start to come together.

 The final piece with all three layers combined.
 What do you think?
 Was it worth separating the stencils for the added depth?

-Would you try this technique?
+Would you try this technique to paint a layered stencil?
 Let me know in the comments below.

 If you liked this post, you might also enjoy this stencil on a wine cabinet…

 Pin it for later – how to paint a layered stencil

 Hi there!
 I'm Rachel Bowyer, a passionate DIY enthusiast with a knack for transforming the old into something beautifully new.
 With a deep love for furniture painting, refinishing, and the art of crafting.
 I've been documenting my DIY projects and restoration journey since 2018.
 I specialise in techniques like decoupage, stencilling, and decor transfers.
 Join me as we explore the world of creativity and home improvement, one project at a time.